 We provide financial support to full-time doctoral students through a variety of university and departmental teaching and research assistantships, fellowships and awards.
 The department nominates our strongest candidates for Graduate School Fellowships and offers a limited amount of TA-ships.
 Students from underrepresented groups may also be nominated for Future Faculty Fellowships.
 Masters students are not eligible for financial aid from the department.

-Please visit the Geography and Urban Studies Graduate Bulletin to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the Geography and Urban Studies MA Admissions page, the Geography and Urban Studies PhD Admissions page or the PSM in GIS Admissions page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 PhD Application Deadline: